CEREBRAL VENOUS SINUS THROMBOSIS

 - up to 14% of patients experience chronic headache

-- for atypical presentation or intensity, thrombosis recurrence must be excluded (CT/MR venography + D-Dimer)
+- in cases of atypical presentation or intensity, thrombosis recurrence must be excluded (brain CT/MRI + venography + D-Dimer test)